browserengineering/book/book/invalidation.md

             cmds.append(DrawCursor(self, self.font.measureText(text)))
 ```

-You can now edit the examples on this page in your toy browser---but
+You can now edit the examples on this page in your browser---but
 each key stroke will take hundreds of milliseconds, making for a
 frustrating editing experience.
 So let's work on speeding that up.